EIRNf/microservices_benchmarks/profiles/readme.md

 ## Issues

 - The frontend and search services are not accurately analysed.
-    - As they function as GRPC clients and servers it is possible that the server queries capture Client functions as well rending analysis innacurate.
+    - As they function as GRPC clients and servers it is possible that the sql queries capture Client functions as well as Server functions rendering analysis innacurate.